 We might place a small device on the back of your NIV machine to send us information automatically via mobile internet.
-If so, we will ask you to send this back at the end of the study using a prepaid envelope.
+If so, we will ask you to send this back at the end of the study using a prepaid envelope or prepaid courier.